-That's how the idea for this recipe was born: we had sweet strawberries from the farmers market and I thought, instead of going out for ice cream cones, we could make our own and linger in the backyard instead.
+That's how the idea for this recipe was born.
+We had sweet strawberries from the farmers market, and instead of going out for ice cream cones, we made our own and lingered in the backyard.

 Now, I am not personally vegan, but I have a Thing (with a capital "T") for ice cream made with coconut milk.
 I think it's so dreamy and makes such a perfect base for fresh fruit or chocolate and nuts.
 So in short: it's great with everything.
 I wrote about a Vegan Coconut Almond Chocolate Chip Ice Cream a few months back, and I based my strawberry version on that formula.

-The strawberry sauce couldn't be simpler: I quartered 2 cups of berries and cooked them down for about 5 minutes with some natural sugar (I used Zulka brand pure cane sugar which I've been kind of into lately for baking, coffee and tea —and because it's very minimally processed ).
-I let that cool and slowly streamed it into the ice cream base at the very end.
+The strawberry sauce couldn't be simpler: I quartered 2 cups of berries and cooked them down for about 5 minutes with some natural sugar (I used Zulka brand pure cane sugar, which I've been kind of into lately for baking and adding to coffee and tea — it's very minimally processed).
+I let that cool, and slowly streamed it into the ice cream base at the very end.

 When I make this again, I'll reserve 1/4 cup of the strawberry sauce and swirl it directly into the finished ice cream instead of processing the whole batch in the ice cream maker — that way, it'll be even more visually swirled and vibrant.
-And I have to say, some graham cracker bits would be mighty nice.
-As might some chocolate chips (or vegan chocolate chips).
+And I have to say, some graham cracker bits would be mighty nice here, as might some chocolate chips (or vegan chocolate chips).

 Our heat wave has subsided, but my mind's obviously still racing with ideas for new vegan flavors this summer.
 Stay tuned!

 1 dry pint (2 cups) strawberries, hulled and quartered